A's to Your Biggest Q's on Wholesaling Houses for Quick Cash

-And sure, we do our best to help out by answering as many questions at we can.
-But at the end of the day there’s only so many hours and only so much we can do fielding questions one-to-one.
+And sure, we do our best to help out by answering as many questions as we can.
+But at the end of the day, there’s only so many hours and only so much we can do fielding questions one-to-one.

 Which is precisely why we were struck recently with the idea of hosting a live, ‘anything-goes’ webcast for some frank back-and-forth on the topic, and invited as many people as possible along for the ride.